labscript-suite/labscript-suite/docs/source/building_docs/docs_build.rst

 	make html

 The home page is found at `docs/build/html/index.html`.
+Repeated calls of this (and the other) build commands will introspect which source files have changed and only update the corresponding build outputs.

 Note that the build on Read the Docs uses the closely related `make dirhtml` command.
 This build command organizes the html documentation in a way suitable for web hosting.